The Charter of the United Nations gives responsibility for:

 The UN Programme Budget cycle takes about 5 years:

-This 5 minute video gives an overview of the major documents issued during the budget cycle of the 2016-2017 biennium.
+This 5 minute video from the Dag Hammarskjöld Library gives researchers a simplified introductory overview of the major documents issued during a sample budget cycle.